riot/riot.github.io/compiler.md

 component(MyTag)(document.getElementById('root'))
 ```

-### Typescript support
+### TypeScript support

 The Riot.js compiler supports typescript syntax out of the box.
 If you want to enable the type checking for your component API and expressions you will export its `RiotComponent` interface as it follows:

 ```html